 The institution also has state-of-the-art core research facilities and an infrastructure for clinical research.
 These efforts and resources are supported, in part, by the Infectious Diseases department within the Internal Medicine division.

 Did You Know?

 - Epidemiology studies

 - In vitro studies of resistance and virulence

 - In vivo studies in mice, Drosophila, zebra fish and C. elegans

 - Biospecimen bank (molds from respiratory specimens in leukemia and stem cell transplant patients and blood isolates, oral and stool specimens for the mycobiome

 - Infection control (mycology ad hoc expert)

-On Sept.
-25, 2018, the European Confederation of Medical Mycology (ECMM) designated MD Anderson as a Diamond Excellence in Mycology Center.
+In 2018, the European Confederation of Medical Mycology (ECMM) designated MD Anderson as a Diamond Excellence in Mycology Center.
 This designation is awarded to institutions that combine clinical and microbiological mycology with targeted research, while also maintaining a commitment to the highest quality in diagnosis and treatment of fungal infections.
 MD Anderson is the first ECMM Excellence Center in the U.S., and one of the few sites worldwide.
 Dimitrios P. Kontoyiannis, M.D., Ph.D., serves as the leader of this center.